altocodenl/TODIS/readme.md

 We're ready now to tackle the building blocks of any logic that we may need to express in a DIS.
 This pillar introduces four elements:

 1. Calls as sequences (lists) of calls.
-2. Conditionals as forks between sequences.
+2. Conditionals as forks that allow choice between sequences.
 3. Loops as recursive conditionals.
-4. Errors as responses conditionally treated differently.
+4. Errors as conditional responses.

-(It is funny that, as with fourdata, they are also four; this wasn't planned).
+Funnily enough, if fourdata uses four elements to represent data, here we've unintentionally come up with four building blocks for code.

 The first two are essential, irreducible.
 Without "keeping on going" (list), our DIS would run out of gas and not complete anything.
 And without being able to choose one path or the other based on a condition (which is some data, a part of the dataspace), our DIS would always be doing the same calls, no matter what those calls responded.
 It would be always the same thing, every time.

-Think of a Turing Machine, which is one of the mathematical ways to understand computation: current state of mind (dataspac3), current symbol being read (dataspac2).
-From there, based on the combination of them, potentially write a symbol (change the dataspace), move the head (where in the dataspace) and change your state of mind.
-So sequence and conditional are the core, without them there can be no general computation device.
+Consider a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine), which is one of the mathematical ways to understand computation.
+The machine works like this:
+- There's always a current *state of mind*, called the *current configuration*.
+You could think of this as a call.
+- There's a symbol being read from a tape.
+You could think of this as an input to a call.
+- Based on the current configuration and the current symbol, the machine does three things:

+1. Write something to the tape (optionally).
+2. Move the tape to the left or right (optionally).
+3. Change to another state of mind (optionally).
+4. Go back to 1.

+Now, because what the machine does depends on the current configuration and the current symbol in the tape, the operation of the machine is *conditional* to the state of the system, which is no more and no less than its data.
+The machine will choose to do X or to do Y depending on the data already there.
+This *choice* between branches is the essence of conditionals (and in older computer literature, conditionals were called *branching*).

+At the same time, the machine needs to go back to 1. to repeat the process endlessly.
+So there's an unstoppable sequence at work.

-The way I prefer to picture it is like a yin yang process, where there's energy that produces change constantly.
+The way I prefer to picture computation is like a yin yang process, where there's energy that produces change constantly.
 The change is determined by the current situation of the whole.
 The change comes in, changes the whole a bit, and based on that change, a new change happens.

 ```
 reality -> change -> new reality -> new change...